Home

 has a great story

-The American Indians were the earliest inhabitances of Georgetown.
+The American Indians were the earliest inhabitants of Georgetown (view Texas prehistory and Texas Indians pdf).
 They lived and hunted along the San Gabriel river long before the Spanish came to Texas.
 Archeologists find evidence of their habitation dating back more that 12,000 years.
+[Texas Beyond History and The Gault Site and Texas prehistory]

 Early Georgetown’s pioneers were attracted by the abundance of inexpensive and fertile land with timber to build homes and abundant clean water.
 The first settlers came from Tennessee, Kentucky, North Carolina, Arkansas, Illinois, and other states.
 Swedish settlers came in the 1850s; German, Austrian, and Swiss settlers started arriving in the 1870, Moravian and Czech began arriving after 1880. (to view photos of these old timers/pioneers - click here)